 CPT© is a registered trademark of the AMA.

-NeoTract, Inc. encourages providers to submit claims for services that are appropriately and accurately consistent with FDA clearance and approved labeling and does not promote the use of its products outside their FDA-approved labeling.
+NeoTract, Inc. encourages providers to submit claims for services that are appropriately and accurately consistent with FDA clearance and approved labeling and does not promote the use of its products outside their FDA-cleared labeling.

 Medicare provides a publicly available Physician Fee Schedule at www.cms.hhs.gov.
 Payment levels are adjusted geographically across the country.
 Check with your local Medicare carrier for your specific Medicare payment level.